Unpaid Mileage Claims Attorney in Los Angeles

 How Can I Recover the Money I Deserve?

 As of January 1, 2017, the standard mileage rate for all business miles driven is 53.5 cents per mile according to the IRS.
 This is the amount that your employer must reimburse you for based on California Labor Code.

 If you know that your employer has failed to compensate you for work miles driven, you do have the ability to take legal action.
-You can bring your claim to civil court or with the Labor Commissioner.
-By filing a claim for unfair business practices because of your employer’s failure to reimburse, you can be compensated for as many as four years prior to the date of your civil court claim.
+You can bring your claim to a civil court or with the Labor Commissioner.
+By filing a claim for unfair business practices, you can be compensated for as many as 4 years before the date of your civil court claim.
 Labor Commissioner claims, however, can only retroactively extend three years.

 There are at least three ways to calculate mileage:

-If your employer uses the mileage reimbursement method, he / she should reimburse you for miles driven by multiplying the distance of travel by the current IRS reimbursement rate for business miles.
-For example, if you drove 50 miles, this would be multiplied by the current IRS reimbursement rate of 53.5 cents for a total of $26.75.
+If your employer uses the mileage reimbursement method, they should reimburse you for miles driven by multiplying the distance of travel by the current IRS reimbursement rate for business miles.
+For example, if you drove 50 miles, you would multiply 50 by the current IRS reimbursement rate of 53.5 cents.
 Your employer would then reimburse the $26.75 directly to you.

 Labor Code Section 2802 does not generally apply to independent contractors, but you may include mileage reimbursement in your contract or agreement.
-If so, then you can pursue reimbursement for miles driven even as an independent contractor.
-It is also extremely important to realize that in the state of California, most people who may think they are independent contractors are actually considered employees under the law and thus eligible for mileage reimbursement.
+If so, then you can pursue compensation for miles driven as an independent contractor.
+It is also essential to realize that in the state of California, most people who think they are independent contractors are considered employees under the law and are eligible for mileage reimbursement.